 Every single health issue is linked to the lymphatic system.
 And simple symptoms like swollen glands, cellulite, fluid retention and weight issues are warning signs largely overlooked.
 Everything you put onto and into your body affects this gently passive system, and in turn clogging the entire pathway, adding further burdens to the surrounding tissues and organs.

-The final blow for the lymphatic system is that we now have unrecognisable toxic cocktails that are difficult to clear safely, while any foci that create scars on the external bodily surface- cuts, surgical incisions, burns, etc - each of these create an invisible block to the natural flow of the system itself, often resulting in not just fluid retention, but toxic fluid retention; which is where we eventually see such catastrophic fallout as lymphoedema.
-If you turn your hand over and softly run your fingertips along the inside of your arm, you will feel tiny pinhead type lumps and bumps just under the skin's surface.
+The final blow for the lymphatic system is that we now have unrecognisable toxic cocktails that are difficult to clear safely, while any foci that create scars on the external bodily surface - cuts, surgical incisions, burns, etc - each of these create an invisible block to the natural flow of the system itself, often resulting in not just fluid retention, but toxic fluid retention; which is where we eventually see such catastrophic fallout as lymphoedema.
+If you turn your hand over and softly run your fingertips just on the skin along the inside of your arm, you will feel tiny pinhead type lumps and bumps just under the skin's surface.
 We are talking about hundreds of thousands, even millions of tiny blockages.
 All necessary to keep us alive, and all cleaning up the mess, 24/7.

-Iridologically, for a blocked/compromised lymphatic system, if you look into a mirror, you will see a dirty white/yellow thick line just inside the outer rim of the iris, which denotes the lymph flow just under the skin, with pools reflecting affected organs.
+Iridologically, for a blocked/compromised lymphatic system, if you look into a mirror, you will see a dirty white/yellow thick line just inside the outer rim of the iris, which denotes the lymph flow just under the skin, with pools reflecting in affected organs.

 So how do we ensure a free-flowing lymphatic system, while ensuring a strong immunity?
 No medications exists which will provide a healthy lymphatic system and the care needed is a multi-faceted one.